 Easynews is our top choice for searching, finding and accessing Usenet posts.
 In fact, the service takes care of all three of these functions, which is unique as you would traditionally need a newsreader, Usenet indexer, and Usenet access -- all typically separate services.
 Also, Easynews outperforms with its speed and search accuracy.

 No extra software needed.
-Access Usenet through any web browser, including on mobile devices, a unique feature because Usenet access has historically been limited to desktop.
+Access Usenet through any web browser, including mobile devices, is a unique feature because Usenet access has historically been limited to desktops.

-In our testing, Easynews gives the best Usenet search results with a built-in file thumbnail previewing feature so you can validate the posts you are looking for.
-You can also apply a quick video, image, or audio file filter to your search to help pinpoint posts in a matter of seconds.
+In our testing, Easynews gives the best Usenet search results with a built-in file thumbnail previewing feature to pinpoint the posts you are looking for.
+You can also apply a quick video, image, or audio file filter to narrow your search parameters.

-Easynews owns and manages its own network and has redundant server farms located globally that provide good speeds and excellent retention (the number of days Usenet posts are stored and available).
+Easynews owns and manages its own network and has redundant server farms worldwide which provide good speeds and excellent retention (the number of days Usenet posts are stored and available).
 More retention means your search results will generally be more accurate.
+Easynews has now reached 5,000+ days of retention on all newsgroups – one of the first Usenet providers to reach this milestone.
+They also continue to add more storage and are growing retention day by day.

 You can also either download posts or access them directly through your browser - no download needed, which is great if you have limited storage or you are using a mobile device.

-- [80% Off] Easynews (Official Promotion) Get 3 FREE MONTHS of Unlimited Access from TechRadar’s #1 Recommended All-In-One Usenet Service
+- [80% Off] Easynews (Official Promotion) Get 3 FREE MONTHS of Unlimited Access from TechRadar's #1 Recommended All-In-One Usenet Service.
+Special Money-Back Guarantee Included. (opens in new tab)

 SABnzbd is a cloud-based binary newsreader, which means it can be used by any device through a browser connection, and is also mobile-friendly.
 It's also currently available in sixteen languages, covering many from Europe as well as Russian, Ukrainian, Hebrew, and simplified Chinese.